 La Robla Express

 Still in the north of Spain, for three days and nights this train offers a journey through the nature and culture of the area, for the most part following the Camino de Santiago or St James' Way.
-The itinerary includes Bilbao and Leon in journeys that are usually offered in July, September and October.
+The Bilbao and León itinerary is a journey usually offered in July, September and October.
 Inside, you can expect classic decoration and outside you will see the natural landscape of the north of Spain.
 And fine dining is an important part of this route.